elyograg/blankgradle/README.md

 Importing the project works correctly with eclipse and intellij.
 Other IDEs were not attempted.

+## Demo on a bash environment

+- Clone the project.
+- cd to the new directory.
+- `./gradlew clean dist`
+- `./main`

 ## Structure

 - A complete project structure ready to be populated.
 Uses the gradle wrapper, version 8.1.1.